Alphonse Mellot - Côtes Charité Les Pénitents Pinot Noir 2021

 Decanter

-"A very nice, enjoyable wine that will be hard to wait for!"
+"A lovely, easy-drinking wine that you'll find hard to wait for!"

-With its deep purple color, Les Pénitents opens with a nose offering lovely aromas of red fruit.
-The palate is crisp and sensual, with a beautiful finish full of finesse and freshness.
+With its deep purple color, Les Pénitents opens with a nose featuring lovely aromas of red berries.
+On the palate, it is crisp and sensual, with a beautiful finish full of finesse and freshness.

 Eye